HomeSite Map

 Conclusion

 While "Tell Me What You See" isn't a standout track on either the British or American album, it displays a maturity of songwriting and arrangement that points forward to what they would tackle later that year on "Rubber Soul" and beyond.
-The composition may have been constructed with a minimalistic approach, but the instrumentation used further displays their penchant for experimentation.
+The composition may have been put together with a minimalistic approach, but the instrumentation used further displays their penchant for experimentation.
 There definitely is much to "see" in this song when you care to take a look.

 Song Summary